spring/SpringLS/README.markdown

 ### Building the software

-1. Make sure you have Maven 2 installed.
+1. Make sure you have Maven 2 or later installed.
 	You can check that with the following command:

 		> mvn --version